AGNES DI LEONARDI CM - PRESIDENT

 ROBERT TAYLOR LVO - TREASURER

-As an independent businessman since 1997, Mr. Taylor served as a Director of Pembina Pipeline Corporation for 15 years, was an operating officer an d Director of Turbodyne Technologies Inc. and continues as a Director of McTAY Holdings Ltd. a private land development company.
+As an independent businessman since 1997, Mr. Taylor served as a Director of Pembina Pipeline Corporation for 15 years, was a Director of Turbodyne Technologies Inc. and continues as a Director of McTAY Holdings Ltd.

 Over a 26-year career with Scotiabank International, during which he lived in Cayman Islands, Trinidad & Tobago, Puerto Rico and Jamaica, Bruce Bowen rose to be Senior Vice President of Scotiabank's Caribbean operations from 2013 - 2016.
 In this capacity he had responsibility for banking, insurance and wealth management business lines across 20 countries.